-This year we call on you to help navigate the “Treasure Map to Florida’s Future”.
-We are looking for dynamic and interesting session proposals, especially in the topic areas listed below.
-We also welcome research projects at the university level from both professors and students that would be of interest to our membership.
+This regional planning area confronts and defies many of the same topics reflected throughout the state including post hurricane and hurricane readiness, economic development obstacles, affordable housing, mobility and mass transit challenges, environmental concerns, military planning challenges, and the search for innovative design.
+This year we call on you to reflect on the upside of planning.
+We are looking for dynamic and interesting session proposals that will facilitate our future paradise.
+We are especially interested in the topic areas listed on the following page and welcome research projects at the university level from both professors and students that would be of interest to our membership.

 If you have any questions, please contact: